Kudanil Explorer is a conversion of a rugged offshore vessel to a luxury yacht built specifically for cruising the most remote islands in Indonesia.

 As far as a recommendation for charter goes, our last client’s feedback says it all: “ten-star hospitality on the most stable yacht he’s ever been on.”

-For more information or to discuss planning your dream charter on Kudanil Explorer, please get in touch at email@example.com or +62811882282 on Whatsapp.
-We look forward to being in touch.
+For more information or to discuss planning your dream charter on Kudanil Explorer, please contact us at: email@example.com or +62 811 88 22 82 by phone or Whatsapp.
+We look forward to hearing from you.

 Say 'Ahoy!' to let us know how we can help